#

 2025-03-10 17:39:10 UTC | CLUSTER | ERROR | (pkg/collector/scheduler.go:208 in getChecks) | Unable to load a check from instance of config 'orchestrator': Core Check Loader: Could not configure check orchestrator: orchestrator check is configured but the cluster name is empty

-AMI type (NOT RECOMMENDED) or manually specify the cluster name in the Datadog helm values:
+To solve this, either use the AL2_* AMI type (NOT RECOMMENDED) or manually specify the cluster name in the Datadog helm values:

 datadog: